shiketsu/shiketsu.github.io/tech/setup-v2ray.md

 subtitle: a powerful technique against IP banning
 ---

-It is really an useful skill for people who live in China to setup a VPN.
-Considering the frequently ban of VPS on some protocols like Shadowsocks, I use the V2Ray.
+It is really an useful skill for people who live in China to setup a VPN(Virtual Private Network).
+Considering the frequently ban of VPS(Virtual Private Server) on some protocols like Shadowsocks, I use the V2Ray.
 It has at least three advantages:
 - **Security**: v2ray is a much more secure protocol than others.
 - **Convenience**: there are many convenient scripts to configure v2ray
 - **Effectiveness**: it cannot be banned when you use both v2ray and cdn.
 Otherwise, most other protocols can be banned and you need to find another one.
 It just wastes your money.